Find Trade Colleges

 Read full report on Allied Health Professions at Northern Virginia Community College

-Southwest Virginia Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
-It came in at #10 on the list.
-Located in the rural area of Cedar Bluff, Southwest Virginia is a public college with a small student population.
+With a ranking of #10, Southwest Virginia Community College did quite well on this year’s best value schools for allied health professions students working on their basic certificate.
+Located in the rural area of Cedar Bluff, Southwest Virginia is a public school with a small student population.

 Southwest Virginia undergraduate students pay an average of $4,733 in in-state tuition and fees each year.